meroxa/cli/docs/cmd/md/meroxa_apps_describe.md

 ### Examples

 ```
-meroxa describe # assumes that the Application is in the current directory
+meroxa apps describe # assumes that the Application is in the current directory
-meroxa describe --path /my/app
+meroxa apps describe --path /my/app
-meroxa describe NAMEorUUID
+meroxa apps describe NAMEorUUID
 ```

 ### Options